chocola-mint/VisualScriptingKai/README.md

 ## Installation

-* Visual Scripting Plus is distributed as a git package.
-Use Unity's [Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) and install using this repository's URL: `https://github.com/chocola-mint/VisualScriptingPlus.git`
+* Visual Scripting Kai is distributed as a git package.
+Use Unity's [Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) and install using this repository's URL: `https://github.com/chocola-mint/VisualScriptingKai.git`
 * After installing, go to `Project Settings > Visual Scripting` and click `Regenerate Nodes` to enable the Test Node and Function Nodes feature, if needed.

 ## Limitations

 Support for embedded graphs inside scenes and prefabs is limited due to technical limitations.
-(For example, Graph Lens and the like can only detect them if they are currently open) Avoid them whenever possible to make the best use out of Visual Scripting Plus.
+(For example, Graph Lens and the like can only detect them if they are currently open) Avoid them whenever possible to make the best use out of Visual Scripting Kai.